Cataracts occur when changes in the lens of the eye cause it to become less transparent (clear). This results in cloudy or misty vision.

 Without successful treatment, glaucoma can cause irreversible damage to key structures in the eye.

-Although some of the possible complications of cataract surgery can affect your child's vision, they can often be treated with medication or further surgery.
+Although some of the possible complications of cataract surgery can affect your child's vision, they can often be treated with medicine or further surgery.

 Read more about the complications of childhood cataracts.